List of Doctor Who Christmas and New Year's specials: Home media release

 The Christmas specials between "The Christmas Invasion" (2005) and "Last Christmas" (2014), inclusive, were released as a DVD and Blu-ray boxset titled Doctor Who – The 10 Christmas Specials on 9 November 2015.

 Other Whoniverse holiday episodes

 The Doctor Who episodes "Planet of the Dead" (2009) and "Legend of the Sea Devils" (2022) were broadcast on Holy Saturday and Easter Sunday, respectively, in years that lacked a full series.
 Many series of the revived era either launched or aired a new episode during Easter weekend.
-Additionally, the first episode of the thirteenth series, "The Halloween Apocalypse" (2021), was shown on Halloween day.
+Additionally, the first episode of the thirteenth series, "The Halloween Apocalypse" (2021), was shown on Halloween itself.

 In 2007, the Doctor Who spin-off programme Torchwood aired the final two episodes of its first series, "Captain Jack Harkness" and "End of Days", on New Year's Day.
 That same day, the first episode of another spin-off, The Sarah Jane Adventures, was also broadcast.
 The penultimate episode of Torchwoods second series aired on Good Friday.